tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/online-offline.md

 ## Implementation Considerations

 * Sharing profile data to destinations requires that you include the specific identity value used by the destination in the destination payload.
-Any identity that is necessary for a target destination must be ingested into Platform and configured as an identity for the Real-time Customer Profile.
+Any identity that is necessary for a target destination must be ingested into Platform and configured as an identity for the [!UICONTROL Real-time Customer Profile].

 * For activation scenarios where audiences are shared from Experience Platform to Audience Manager, all identities included in the [!UICONTROL Real-time Customer Profile] are shared to Audience Manager.
 The audiences from Experience Platform can be shared through Audience Manager destinations when the required destination identities are included in the [!UICONTROL Real-time Customer Profile], or where identities in the [!UICONTROL Real-time Customer Profile] can be related to the required destination identities that are linked in Audience Manager.